How Alcohol Impairs Your Ability to Drive

-Last year, a drunk driver with multiple prior offenses and no valid driver’s license smashed a truck through the wall of my son’s day care.
+A few years ago, a drunk driver with multiple prior offenses and no valid driver’s license smashed a truck through the wall of my son’s day care.

 Fortunately, the children and staff were unharmed.
 But just minutes before, my son and I had walked through the exact spot in the building where the truck came to rest in a pile of debris.

 Having worked in the emergency room for years, I’ve seen the aftermath of drunk driving often enough, but that was the first time I had seen an accident up close.

 There’s no question that drunk driving is a major public health problem in the United States.
 In 2014, nearly one-third of the nation’s 32,675 traffic fatalities were alcohol-related.

 In other words, a completely preventable death occurred every 53 minutes.

 My frightening brush with a drunk driver made me wonder about what practices and policies could help prevent such accidents and fatalities — and question yet again whether motorists are fully aware of the importance of responsible consumption before getting behind the wheel.